 To train in a Dojo, Dojang or Kwoon on a less intense level than an average combat athlete and then have to fight one would only result in the less-conditioned fighter loosing the fight.
 In order to excel in any sport it is not enough to be a mere dabbler, but rather one should train like an athlete who pushes his/her limits and perhaps even cross trains when necessary.

-All this does not mean that Traditional martial arts are useless or do not work.
-Each has it’s value, yet it is important for practitioners of every martial art to understand their limitations and to know that there is always more to learn.
+Traditional martial arts are for from useless, each discipline has it’s value, yet it is important for practitioners of every martial art (both traditional and modern) to understand their limitations and to know that there is always more to learn.
 Humility is usually an important part of the learning process in all martial arts, and stressed more so in the traditional martial arts of the orient.

 Finally, I think that the topic of martial arts is a more complex topic than most believe it to be, and that there are many factors which determine what works and what does not work in a fight.
-A fight in a ring is not the same as being accosted by armed men on a dark road where the reality of being outnumbered and having to deal with weapons comes into play, and neither of these scenarios are the same as military combat which not only requires effective hand-to-hand combat training but intelligence, strategy, logistics and effective weapons and weapons training in order to win.
+A fight in a ring is not the same as being accosted by armed men in an isolated area where the reality of being outnumbered and the possibility of loosing your life right there and then becomes very real, and neither of these scenarios are the same as military combat which not only requires effective hand-to-hand combat training but intelligence, strategy, logistics, effective weapons, effective weapons training and tough mental conditioning in order to stand a chance of surviving the chaos of ranged and melee combat.